Ammy Virk: Acting

 In September 2017, his film Nikka Zaildar 2 sequel to Nikka Zaildar was released.
 The film was set in a bygone era and upon its release was announced HIT by Box Office India.
 Jasmine Singh of The Tribune said, "Actor-singer Ammy Virk melts into his character, just like he did in Nikka Zaildar.
 With a line of hits to his credit, Ammy is only growing as an artist.
 He has banged on comic timing, and the same can be said about his emotional scenes."
-Later, in December Sat Shri Akaal England was released.
+Later, in December, Sat Shri Akaal England was released.
 In the film, Virk played the role of Major German Singh Mann.
-The film was not critically and commercially successful but Virk's performance was appreciated.
+The film was not critically and commercially successful, but Virk's performance was appreciated.
 Manjit Singh of Santa Banta said, "Ammy is a natural actor who doesn't require much effort to bring out his best."

-In 2018, he started Laung Laachi with a negative supporting role of Ajaypal Singh.
-The film was written and directed by Amberdeep Singh also starred in the film as a lead Actor.
+In 2018, he starred in Laung Laachi, playing the negative supporting role of Ajaypal Singh.
+The film was written and directed by Amberdeep Singh also starred in the film as a lead actor.
 The film was commercially successful and also one of highest grossing Punjabi films of 2018.
-Later, in May Harjeeta was released.
-The film was based on Harjeet Singh a hockey player who served as captain for Indian Hockey Team and won World Cup.
+Later, in May, Harjeeta was released.
+The film was based on Harjeet Singh, a hockey player who served as captain for the Indian hockey team and won the World Cup.
 Jasmine Singh of The Tribune praising his performance said, "It is hard not to notice the actor's hard work, whether it is adopting the real Tuli's young looks, his mannerism and his style.
 Ammy delivers an award-winning performance.
 Ammy has taken to the character like chalk and cheese."